 - Having an annual income of over $300,000.00 for at least the most recent 2 years.

 Also, a person who can demonstrate sufficient education or job experience showing their professional knowledge of unregistered securities, can also qualify as an accredited investor.

 Is Private Equity Suitable for You?

 As previously indicated, the risk disclosures made by issuers of private placement securities are considerably less comprehensive than those made in a prospectus through an IPO.
-Because of this lack of disclosure, someone without a business, financial and/or legal background are less likely able to properly assess the risks associated with such securities.
+Because of this lesser disclosure, someone without a business, financial and/or legal background is less likely able to properly assess the risks associated with such securities.

 Additionally, because the securities are not registered with the SEC, they cannot be sold to the general public.
 Thus, a person who purchases private equity cannot sell it with the same ease as selling a registered security.
 In short, purchasers of private equities may be stuck holding a security they no longer want while the price declines significantly.

 This double layer of risk – i.e., limited disclosure and illiquidity – can cause an investor to lose a substantial portion, if not all of their investment very quickly.

 Because of these risks, private placement securities are generally unsuitable for the typical investor.